 - Engage in Bible study and verbally demonstrate an understanding of Christian community.

 - Demonstrate respect for self, authority and the rights and property of others.

 - Form an interest in exploring and enjoying the natural environment.

 - Express creativity through crafts, problem solving, worship and personal interactions.

-Canoeing Nature Exploration Cookouts Farming
+- Nature Exploration

 - 9 Square

 Each day family groups of campers of similar ages will gather together for Bible study, evening activity and evening Vespers.
 Time spent in small family groups and large age group activities enable the campers to form a close Christian community.
 These opportunities are the foundation of our summer camp experience.
 Your child will create lasting memories and friendships!

-For over fifty years the American Camp Association (ACA) accreditation process has grown to keep pace with changes in the camp industry, expectations of the public, and the challenges of operating a business in today’s highly regulated society.
+For over fifty years, the American Camp Association (ACA) accreditation process has grown to keep pace with changes in the camp industry, expectations of the public, and the challenges of operating a business in today’s highly regulated society.

 In addition to American Camp Association Accreditation, Holmes Presbyterian Camp and Conference Association operates under supervision of the New York State Health Department regulations governing summer camps.
 The Putnam County Health Department conducts extensive review of our planning materials, staff selection and training and camp operation.
 We receive 2-4 routine visits from the Putnam County Health Department each summer to confirm our compliance with regulations and a safe summer camp program.